2023 MED QSR WEB SITE INDEX

 TR 61.534 742.18 87.7 10.6 1.7

 Source: FAO, 2023.
 AQUASTAT Core Database.
 Food and Agriculture Organization of the United Nations.
-Database accessed on 21 February 2023.
+Database accessed on 21 February 2023

-147. Irrigated agriculture is the most water-demanding sector accounting for nearly 80% or more of total withdrawals in Egypt, Greece, Libya, Morocco, Syrian Arab Republic, Tunisia and Türkiye.
+145. Irrigated agriculture is the most water-demanding sector accounting for nearly 80% or more of total withdrawals in Egypt, Greece, Libya, Morocco, Syrian Arab Republic, Tunisia and Türkiye.

-149. The largest producers of freshwater through desalination in 2019 were Israel (645 million m3), Algeria (631 million m3), Spain (405 million m3) and Egypt (200 million m3).
-Malta is the desalination leader in terms of percentage of desalinated water in national water consumption, with more than half of its drinking water supply produced via desalination (UNEP/MAP and Plan Bleu, 2020).
+147. The largest producers of freshwater through desalination in 2019 were Israel (645 million m3), Algeria (631 million m3), Spain (405 million m3) and Egypt (200 million m3).
+Malta is the desalination leader in terms of percentage of desalinated water in national water consumption, with more than half of its drinking water supply produced via desalination (UNEP/MAP and Plan Bleu 2020).
 Morocco produced 6.3 million m3 of desalinated water on its Mediterranean coast in 2022 (ONEE Water Branch).
 The available projections suggest that the production of desalinated water in the Middle East and North Africa (MENA) region will increase thirteen times by 2040 in comparison with 2014 (Ibid.)

-150. According to De Roo et al., the Mediterranean is a water scarce region already under current climate and water use conditions, with high ratios of water abstraction and consumption compared to water availability, where regional groundwater depletion is already an issue.
-Under the scenario of global warming of 2⁰C, projections indicate that the water availability in the Mediterranean could decrease by 10 – 30% locally.
+148. According to De Roo et al., the Mediterranean is a water scarce region already under current climate and water use conditions, with high ratios of water abstraction and consumption compared to water availability, where regional groundwater depletion is already an issue.
+Under the scenario of global warming of 2°C, projections indicate that the water availability in the Mediterranean could decrease by 10 – 30% locally.
 In such a context, implementation of irrigation and urban water efficiency measures gains importance.
 Water reuse is seen as an important measure to reduce abstractions, but the costs of treatment for reuse (as per the new EU standards) may exceed the current willingness to pay for water in agriculture.
-Desalination could become an increasingly applied option (De Roo et al., 2021).
+Desalination could become an increasingly applied option (De Roo et al. 2021).

-151. Anthropogenic water abstractions are likely to impact freshwater-seawater dynamics in the Mediterranean basin, in combination with natural and climate-change induced variations of water flow into the sea.
+149. Anthropogenic water abstractions are likely to impact freshwater-seawater dynamics in the Mediterranean basin, in combination with natural and climate-change induced variations of water flow into the sea.
 Water abstractions include both freshwater abstractions from the catchments that change the characteristics of freshwater reaching the coastal and marine environment, and coastal saltwater abstractions for the purpose of producing drinking water via desalination.

-153. Desalination is the process of removing salts from water.
-A by-product of this process is toxic brine which can degrade coastal and marine ecosystems unless For every litre of potable water produced, about 1.5 litres of liquid polluted with chlorine and copper are created in most desalination processes.
-The toxic brine depletes oxygen and impacts organisms along the food chain when pumped back into the sea (UNEP, 2019).
+151. Desalination is the process of removing salts from water.
+A by-product of this process is toxic brine which can degrade coastal and marine ecosystems unless treated.
+For every litre of potable water produced, about 1.5 litres of liquid polluted with chlorine and copper are created in most desalination processes.
+The toxic brine depletes oxygen and impacts organisms along the food chain when pumped back into the sea (UNEP 2019).
 Desalination also comes with a high energy demand.
 Using renewable energy sources for desalination can be an option to mitigate carbon emissions stemming from desalination.

 Wastewater and waste disposal